ewjoachim/raincoat/README.md

     new:
         The new code to compare with the reference code.
     config:
-        The configuration dict for the check parsed from `raincoat.toml`.
+        The configuration dict for the diff section of the check parsed from `raincoat.toml`.

     Returns
     -------